 I had been toying with the idea of a journey to the temple Towns of Tamil Nadu for a while.
 In March 2016 when, the trip materialised and although I did not intend it to be one, the trip turned out to be a soul searching trip.
 A trip to find meaning and purpose of life, a little walk down the memory lane and finding what God and spirituality mean to me.
 I suppose there was a part of me which wanted to reconnect to my roots, listen again to the stories and legend which I heard as a child.
 Where best to start than the temples- symbols and iconography I have grown up with.
-I am neither an expert on Temples, spirituality, Hinduism or Gods nor am I an historian.
+I am neither an expert on Temples, spirituality, Hinduism or Gods nor am I a historian.
 To find true meaning of God, I am not so sure, Temples are a prerequisite.
 I regard temples as a places of worship built by kings and queens to leave their mark, and are cultural, historical and religious heritages.
 After all, Buddha found enlightenment under a tree and Swami Vivekanda on a rock by the sea side.
 I am merely a tourist, an observer, who is on a journey, taking a little vacation from chasing ambitions, a journey of finding myself and inspire a few others.

 During my trip I visited several temples, out of which I thought of writing account of three of them today.
 The three temples located in three different towns, and I visited two on the same day, and the third on another, and not perhaps in the order I have written.
 The three temples have a link to one another in one form or another.
 One of the main Gods in Hinduism is Lord Vishnu, and who follow Vishnu are called Vaishnavites.
 All the three are Vaishanvite temples.

 When we started our trip from Madurai, I wanted to go to a temple called Srivilliputhur.
 The town is known for its Temple, the Gopuram/tower of the Temple is the symbol of Tamil Nadu Government and the town is famous for a desert made of Milk and sugar called Palkoa, which is condensed sweetened milk, infused with cardamom.
 Its my favourite and my mother is an expert in making it.
 Srivilliputhur temple is a Lord Vishnu Temple, deity version is Anantasainam, sleeping posture, where as Oppilliappan, deity is a standing version.
 The temple is also famous for Tamil Saint Poetess, Andal, who was found as a baby, by the priest of the temple, who on his own was a very famous saint.
 He raised the baby as his own child.
 The girl was totally devoted to God and on growing up wanted to marry Lord Vishnu and legend has it that she did marry God.
-There are historical records of the poems and having been written by her and of her presence, but not with precision, it is determined to be somewhere between 8th and 9th century.
+There are historical records of the poems having been written by her and records of her presence, but the era could not be determined with precision, it is determined to be somewhere between 8th and 9th century.
 The fascinating fact, I find is both temples have the common legend of a saint/sage giving his daughter off in wedding to Lord Vishnu/God.
-Leaving aside the legend of marrying God, Andal indeed is famous for Bhakti Yoga movement, where one finds enlightenment through devotion/bhakti.
+Leaving aside the legend of marrying God, historically Andal indeed is famous for Bhakti Yoga movement, where one finds enlightenment through devotion/bhakti.

-The driver, who was driving us around the trip, mentioned since we went to Srivilliputhur, we should visit Srirangam, where the famous Ranganathan Temple is situated.As the legend goes by, Andal was married to Lord Vishnu/God in the Ranganathan Temple.
+The driver, who was taking us around the trip, mentioned since we went to Srivilliputhur, we should visit Srirangam, where the famous Ranganathan Temple is situated.As the legend goes by, Andal was married to Lord Vishnu/God in the Ranganathan Temple.
 Since it was not a big detour and in the spirit of the journey, we visited Srirangam.
 Srirangam and Trichy are twin cities separated by the Riven Kaveri and there is a bridge running on the River Kaveri connecting the two cities.
 The town of Srirangam is surrounded by water/River and is an Island.
 The River Kaveri on one side and River Kollidam, distributary of Kaveri on the other.The temple when we visited was under a massive facelift.
-The temple is massive and has numerous Gopurams/Towers, and our driver informed us that it is the largest temple complex in India.
+The temple complex is huge and has numerous Gopurams/Towers, and our driver informed us that it is the largest temple complex in India.
 The main deity in here is Lord Vishnu in Anantasainam version, though there are other shrines too for other deities’.
 The temple has beautiful sculptures and huge complex with stories and inscriptions, massive pillars with beautifully carved stone and halls.
 The complex and temple are an extraordinary sight.

 All the three temples were pivotal to the economy of the towns, the temple generated huge amount of business and livelihoods around the temple, which is the case even now.
 There are throngs of visitors and devotees each day to the temple, which is vital to the economy of the town.
 Each temple I visited during this trip had number of legends and stories associated , which have been passed on from one generation to the other for centuries via word of mouth and perhaps sometimes through written accounts.
 The stories and legend sometimes intermingle and create new ones.
 Wars have been fought over these legends and temple .
 I believe the stories and legends were intertwined with facts, with a little bit artistic freedom like Legendary Robinhood.
 How do you tell a common man to do good just for the sake of doing good, how do you tell a Man he is capable of extraordinary fete in his ordinary life, how do you remind him, he has the inherent ability to do the right thing, so a tale had to be told, to teach morals and principles, .
 I sometimes wonder the morals or the intentions behind these stories and legend were lost in time or have become defunct for the current age.
 But yet the stories and legends live on, having lost its meaning.